Ozone layer: the hole is as big as North America

 A Herculean volcano

-The Hunga Tonga-Hunga Ha’apai volcano could be one of the culprits.
+The Hunga Tonga-Hunga Ha’apai volcano might be one of the culprits.
 Its eruption in the southern Pacific sent more than 50 million tons of water vapor into the stratosphere.
 El Niño may also have played a role in changing temperatures around the poles.
 Fortunately, according to experts of the European Space Agency, the ozone layer should still return to normal by 2050.

 Ozone: essential to life